Chronic Obstructive Pulmonary Disease-Part 5

 • There is No Proven Clinical Benefit of Intravenous Corticosteroids (Methylprednisolone) Over Oral Corticosteroids (Prednisone) in the Setting of Chronic Obstructive Pulmonary Disease (COPD) Exacerbation (Chest, 2007) [MEDLINE] (Cochrane Database Syst Rev, 2014) [MEDLINE] (Eur Respir J, 2017) [MEDLINE]

-• Intravenous Corticosteroids May Be Useful in the Setting of Respiratory Distress, Poor Oral Medication Absorption Due to Shock-Associated Decreased Splanchnic Perfusion, etc
+• Intravenous Corticosteroids are Generally Reserved for Use in the Setting of Respiratory Distress (Where Oral Medications May Be Difficult to Administer), Shock-Associated Decreased Splanchnic Perfusion (Where Oral Absorption May Be Impaired), etc

 • Prednisone 40 mg qday PO (or Equivalent) x 5 Days (see Prednisone)

-• Indicated for Patients with Non-Critically-Ill Hospitalized Patients with Chronic Obstructive Pulmonary Disease (COPD) Exacerbation
+• Oral Prednisone is Generally Indicated for Patients with Non-Critically-Ill Hospitalized Patients with Chronic Obstructive Pulmonary Disease (COPD) Exacerbation

 • Methylprednisolone (Solumedrol) 60 mg q6-12 hrs IV (see Methylprednisolone)

-• Indicated for Patients with Critically-Ill Patients with Chronic Obstructive Pulmonary Disease (COPD) Exacerbation
+• Intravenous Methylprednisolone is Generally Indicated for Patients with Critically-Ill Patients with Chronic Obstructive Pulmonary Disease (COPD) Exacerbation

 • Clinical Efficacy-Corticosteroid Dose